PIK-LPJmL/lpjmlkit/paper.md

              output_path = output_path)
 ```

+## LPJmL Data

-The LPJmL Data module provides various functions for reading and processing
+The Data module ([vignette](https://pik-piam.r-universe.dev/articles/lpjmlkit/lpjml-data.html)) provides various functions for reading and processing
 LPJmL data.
 `read_io()` reads LPJmL input and output data as an `LPJmLData` object, which
 contains the data `array` and corresponding meta data (`LPJmLMetaData`).

 `LPJmLData` objects can be used for further analysis and visualization, with
 `plot()`, `summary()`, and other basic statistic functions available.
 Users can also `transform()` the data into other array formats and `subset()`
 it explicitly by its dimension names.